Skip to content

 Heller v Uber: The Supreme Court finds arbitration clause unconscionable and establishes new test for determining when to stay litigation in favour of arbitration

-By Michael D. Schafler, Marina Sampson, Chloe Snider, and Meredith Bacal
+By Mike Schafler, Chloe Snider, and Meredith Bacal

 July 6, 2020